 - You are over age 70½.

-- You do not need the additional income from your required minimum distributions.
+- You are over age 72 and do not need the additional income from your required minimum distributions.

 - You don't itemize deductions or you are subject to a rule that limits your deductions.